 We see it all the time, the coolest, shiniest programming language, framework, tool, GUI, font, color scheme, etc. I’m going to tell you something that few seem to realize…

 It probably doesn’t matter!

 Now, we should be kept abreast of the latest tech, but most of this is passing and fading.
 Just think, had you started with C back in the 70s, you would still be programming in it and loving it just fine!
-However, now we [insert infinite number here].
-I used to be on twitter all the time, trying to find the latest and greatest, but eventually realized it was fruitless for a few reasons.
+However, now we have countless languages and frameworks.
+I used to be on twitter all the time, trying to find the latest and greatest, but eventually realized it was fruitless for a few reasons…

 Early adoption is riddled with bugs.

 Most brand new projects have a ton of bugs.
 Let other people worry about this, don’t be stymied time and time again.
 Most early projects have little documentation too.
 Don’t waste your time on that.